 One of my favorite small appliances stopped working last week after decades of service.
 My faithful Presto Salad Shooter had shredded its last carrot.
 I felt as if I had lost an old friend.

-I couldn’t imagine preparing summer salads or winter soups without my faithful shredder/slicer, nor the mountains of shredded cheese for pizzas and macaroni and cheese over the years.
-My larger appliances will do the work, but the Salad Shooter is so much more convenient to use.
+I couldn’t imagine preparing summer salads or winter soups without it, or the mountains of shredded cheese it had handled over the years for pizzas and macaroni and cheese.
+Larger appliances can do the work, but the Salad Shooter was always easier to pull out and use.

-I always loved my Salad Shooter, but I have a new appreciation for it now that I am older.
-If there ever was a kitchen gadget to make healthy eating for older adults easier, the Salad Shooter is it.
-With the arthritis in my hands getting worse, I can’t imagine trying to chop with a knife all the vegetables we eat.
+I always loved my Salad Shooter, but I have a new appreciation for it now that I’m older.
+With the arthritis in my hands getting worse, I can’t imagine chopping all the vegetables we eat with a knife.
+If there ever was a kitchen tool that quietly made healthy eating easier for me, this was it.

 Presto Salad Shooter

-As luck would have it, and with my birthday around the corner, my dear husband ordered a new Salad Shooter for me and it was delivered within the week.
-So I wasn’t without it for too long.
-The new one is a bit sleeker and came with the slicer cone and a larger shredder cone.
-The main difference between the two is that the cord is attached to the new model where the original cord was not.
-The original plugged into the base and the wall outlet.
+As luck would have it, and with my birthday around the corner, my husband ordered a new Salad Shooter for me, and it arrived within the week.
+The updated model was a bit sleeker and came with both a slicer cone and a larger shredder cone.

 Presto Salad Shooter Vs Professional